Singapore Premier League: Invited clubs

-Domestic based are foreign clubs which are based in Singapore.
+Domestic-based are clubs that are predominately foreign which are based in Singapore.

 Sponsorship

 After an inaugural season with no sponsorship, the league was sponsored by Great Eastern from 2009 until 2018 when Yeo's and Hyundai became the joint sponsors, during which time it was known as the Great Eastern-Yeo's S.League and the Great Eastern-Hyundai S.League.
 In 2019, a Hong Kong-based multinational insurance and finance corporation sponsored the league as their main sponsor.
 For the 2018 season, the league was rebranded as the Singapore Premier League.